spookyboy2000/SproutScape/README.md

-## animation flip book for 2D made by Bas Klachid
+## animation flip book for 2D made by Bas Klaichid
 An Animation Flipbook in Unreal Engine is a 2D animation asset that plays a sequence of sprites (images) like a flipbook, creating the illusion of movement.
 It’s commonly used for 2D characters, effects (like explosions), or UI animations in Paper2D projects.
 ![pic](https://github.com/spookyboy2000/SproutScape/blob/master/Github-Media/FlipBook_-_.gif)

-## logic of animation for 3D made by Bas Klachid
+## logic of animation for 3D made by Bas Klaichid
 This is the working logic for the 3D animation so that when the player jumps, runs, falls, and stand still the proper animation is played without wierd visual glitches
 ![pic](https://github.com/spookyboy2000/SproutScape/blob/master/Github-Media/3Dbot.png)

-## logic of animation for 2D made by Bas Klachid
+## logic of animation for 2D made by Bas Klaichid
 This is the working logic for the 2D animation so that when the player jumps, runs, falls, and stand still the proper animation is played without wierd visual glitches and to make sure the sprite is able to move both ways.
 ![pic](https://github.com/spookyboy2000/SproutScape/blob/master/Github-Media/2Dbot.png)

-## audio slider made by Bas Klachid
+## audio slider made by Bas Klaichid

 we used a widget blueprint and give the slider a value ammount that would be adjusted to the volume itself.
 This made it so that we can adjùst the volume either in the main menu or in our pause menu.